vuinguyen911/signage-demographics/README.md

 ## 📄 License

-This is a **commercial product** deployed by Avix Inc. across Japan.
+This is a **commercial product** deployed by ABC Inc. across Japan.
 Source code is proprietary.
 This repository is a **portfolio reference** demonstrating architecture, privacy design, and engineering decisions.

 ---